jefferis/IgorR/README.md

     library(devtools)
     install_github('IgorR','jefferis','pub')

-I have not version controlled the documentation, so this will work but will not install the documentation which is a shame.

 Development Install
 -------------------
 To checkout a version that can be used for development (e.g. with StatET for Eclipse)